biomejs/biome/GOVERNANCE.md

 Bounties are the second approach towards funding Biome development.
 Unlike a sponsorship, bounties are directed towards the completion of a specific task.
 Tasks include, but are not limited to, the development of a feature or the fixing of a bug.

-Compared to sponsorship, bounties come with a few risks, both for Biome as a project, as well as the persons or entities offering and collecting the bounty.
+Compared to sponsorship, bounties come with a few risks, both for Biome as a project and for the people or entities offering and collecting the bounty.
 To minimize these risks, we only sanction bounties under the following conditions:

 - Bounties must be pledged through Polar.sh on an issue that is opened in our issue tracker.
   - Unless otherwise specified, Biome reserves 30% of the payment amount, meaning contributors receive 70% of the pledged amount.